espressomd/espresso/doc/sphinx/advanced_methods.rst

             bond_centers=<BOND_CENTERS>, bond_three_particles=0,
             three_particle_binding_angle_resolution=res, distance=<CUTOFF>)

   Important: The bonds for the angles are mapped via their numerical bond ids.
 In this example, ids from 0 to 180 are used.
 All other bonds required for the simulation need to be added to the system after those bonds.
-In particular, this applies to the bonded interaction passed via `bond_centers`
+In particular, this applies to the bonded interaction passed via ``bond_centers``

 The following limitations currently apply for the collision detection:
-* No distinction is currently made between different particle types for the `bind_centers` method.
+* No distinction is currently made between different particle types for the ``"bind_centers"`` method.
-* The “bind at point of collision” and "glue to surface"  approaches require the feature `VIRTUAL_SITES_RELATIVE` to be activated in `myconfig.hpp`.
+* The ``"bind at point of collision"`` and ``"glue to surface"``  approaches require the feature ``VIRTUAL_SITES_RELATIVE`` to be activated in :file:`myconfig.hpp`.

-* The “bind at point of collision” approach cannot handle collisions between virtual sites
+* The ``"bind at point of collision"`` approach cannot handle collisions between virtual sites

 .. _Swimmer Reactions: